ragnargulin/Simple-game/README.md

 - Multiple choices for the user to make
 - Inventory system to pick up and carry items
 - Save and load game progress using sessionStorage (can be changed to localStorage for more permanent saves)

+## To-Do
+- Fix issue with NPC image loading oldMan even when facing scaryMonster (only when loading game)
+- Fully implement battle dynamics
+- Sound file for dialogue is not running perfectly, sometimes it's silent until next message
+- Fully implement JSdocs.
+Currently at ~70%

 ## Requirements for G:
 - Information is presented to the user with text, images, sound, or videos.